99neeraj-sharma/Hexacopter-IIT-Mandi/README.md

 # Hexacopter-IIT-Mandi
-Arduino code for Hexacopter(We are using Arduino Mega
+Arduino code for Hexacopter(We are using Arduino Mega)

+Under Process